-3.38 The proposals provide space for 21 cycle parking spaces within the rear courtyard (four short-stay, associated with the commercial unit, and 17 long-stay, for the occupants of the new residential units) which would be accessed from Thorpebank Road.
+3.37 The proposals provide space for 21 cycle parking spaces within the rear courtyard (four long-stay, associated with the commercial unit, and 17 long-stay, for the occupants of the new residential units) which would be accessed from Thorpebank Road.
 The number of spaces provided is in accordance with Policy T3 of the Local Plan (2018).
-A condition is proposed requiring details of the storage to be supplied agreed prior to occupation of the development, to ensure the spaces are secure and convenient.
+A condition is proposed requiring compliance with the details supplied of the storage, to ensure the spaces are secure and convenient.
 The cycle storage is to be retained for the life of the development.